-In taking stock of your strengths and weaknesses, some subjects for study have begun to emerge.
+In taking stock of your strengths and weaknesses, some study subjects have begun to emerge.

-Now, to prioritise the subjects of study you want to include in your learning plan.
+Now, let’s prioritize the study subjects you want to include in your learning plan.
 You’re first going to match them with your opportunities and threats.
 In doing so, you’ll determine the best learning tactics to adopt.

 In this context, a learning tactic is a concrete action that will help you advance towards your goal.

 If you are still looking for ideas, study what is done by the masters in your potential field of study.
 Get inspired by their attitudes, habits and tactics.
 Learn from them because there is a strong probability that what works for them would work for you.

 Your offensive tactics are actions that will permit you to capitalize on your strengths in order to take advantage of opportunities.
 In other words, you’ll do more of what you’re already good at.
 This is your comfort zone, and you should encourage it to grow while further developing your strengths.

 Next, your defensive tactics are actions that allow you to capitalize on your strengths, but this time in order to manage your threats to learning.
 These tactics will help protect you, while also reinforcing your strengths.